Germline Pharmacogenetics - PGx

 Quick Answers for Clinicians

-Should I order testing for one gene or several genes?
+Should pharmacogenetic testing be ordered for a single gene or multiple genes?

 Indications for Testing